arni-magnusson/weather/README.md

 # How's the Weather?

-Compare the climate between selected cities.
+Compare climate variables between selected cities.

 ## How to run